resourceusageds/prediction/README.md

-# Code for ML model to predict the resource usage (RAM usage and CPU usage) and execution time for upcoming task in Fog-to-Cloud system
+# Code for ML model to predict the resource usage (RAM usage and CPU usage) and execution time for the upcoming task in Fog-to-Cloud system

-This is the sample code for designing and validating the machine-learning based prediction model for predicting the resource usage and execution time for the resources of Fog-to-Cloud (F2C) computing paradigm.
+This is the sample code for designing and validating the machine-learning-based prediction model for predicting the resource usage and execution time for the resources of Fog-to-Cloud (F2C) computing paradigm.

 ### Prerequisites